By Rav Yitzchok Fingerer

-Rav Yitzchok Fingerer is the Morah D’Asra of BJX Beis HaMedrash and Kiruv Centers (www.helpbjx.com).
-He may be reached at firstname.lastname@example.org.
-He is the author of Strengthen Your Emunah (Feldheim).
+Rav Yitzchok Fingerer, Morah D’Asra of the BJX Beis HaMedrash and Kiruv Centers (www.bjxcenter.com), is a renowned speaker, and author of Strengthen Your Emunah (Feldheim Publishers).
+He may be reached at email@example.com.